Mikkomario/Utopia-Scala/Ambassador/README.md

 - **oauth_service**: List your accessed 3rd party services (like Google and/or Zoom) here
 - **oauth_service_settings**: All services should have a single set of settings
 - **scope**: List here the scopes that you need to access in the 3rd party services
-- **task_scope**: List here which scopes are required in which task
+- **task_scope**: List here which scopes are required in each task, where applicable
 - **scope_description** (optional): Optionally, you may describe the scopes that you have defined.
-  These descriptions will be included in responses towards clients.
+  These descriptions will be included in responses to your client applications.

 The authentication process from the client's point of view goes like this:
-1) Test if you have access to the desired feature with GET tasks/{taskId}/access-status
+1) Test if you have access to the desired feature with `GET tasks/{taskId}/access-status`
     - The response will show if you're already authorized and which services you need to access
     - If you're already authorized, skip to part 4
-2) Send a session-key authorized POST request to services/{service id or name}/auth/preparations
+2) Send a session-key authorized POST request to `services/{service id or name}/auth/preparations`
-    - The client will receive an authentication token in the response
+    - The response will contain an authentication token
-3) Direct the user to services/{service id or name}/auth and include the authentication token as *token* -query parameter
+3) Direct the user to `services/{service id or name}/auth` and include the authentication token as `token` -query parameter
-    - The user will be redirected back to the client once the process completes.
+    - The user will be redirected back to the client once the OAuth process completes.
 You can specify redirection rules in the preparation phase (2)
-4) Use the feature which required 3rd party authentication
+4) Proceed to access and use the feature for which you requested 3rd party authentication

 On the server-side in part 4, you need to acquire a valid access token using a **AcquireTokens** instance.
-This module doesn't provide a direct interface to the 3rd party systems besides authentication, but you may use **Utopia Disciple** module for the remaining http queries.
+This module doesn't provide a direct interface to the 3rd party systems besides authentication, but you may use **Utopia Disciple** module for the required http queries.